Film Review: Chetniks! The Fighting Guerrillas (1943)

 (source: tmdb.org)

-Like many Hollywood films before and afterwards, Chetniks! takes cavalier approach to factual accuracy and anyone familiar with history and geography would notice many errors.
-The most obvious is Dutch actor Philip Dorn playing protagonist as clean-shaven, making him clearly different from iconic image of bearded and bespectacled Mihailović.
-The plot is set in Kotor, city on Montenegrin coast, which was at the time of production occupied by Italians instead of Germans.
-There is even a character of Frau Spitz (played by Lisa Golm), German schoolteacher who is trying to indoctrinate local children with National Socialism.
-Mihailović’s wife (played in the film by Russian actress Anna Sten) was in real life named Jelica instead of Ljubica and they had three instead of two children (with Mihailović’s oldest son fighting with his father and being killed at the end of war).
+Like many Hollywood films before and afterwards, Chetniks! takes a cavalier approach to factual accuracy, and anyone familiar with the history and geography would notice many errors.
+The most obvious is Dutch actor Philip Dorn playing the protagonist as clean-shaven, making him clearly different from the iconic image of the bearded and bespectacled Mihailović.
+The plot is set in Kotor, a city on the Montenegrin coast, which was at the time of production occupied by Italians instead of Germans.
+There is even a character of Frau Spitz (played by Lisa Golm), a German schoolteacher who is trying to indoctrinate local children with National Socialism.
+Mihailović’s wife (played in the film by Russian actress Anna Sten) was in real life named Jelica instead of Ljubica, and they had three instead of two children (with Mihailović’s oldest son fighting with his father and being killed at the end of the war).

-Viewers unburdened with complicated history of Yugoslavia, on the other hand, might find Chetniks! to be unremarkable but solid piece of Classic Hollywood craftsmanship made within limits of wartime propaganda.
-Louis King, director specialised for westerns and adventure films, puts relatively limited budget to good use, with locations and sets that could reasonably pass as Montenegro.
-Script by Jack Andrews and Edward E. Paramore Jr. makes effective combination of action, pathos, little romance and occasional comedy.
-Dorn and Sten are solid in their roles, and same can be said for Basch and Kosleck who play villains.
-Composer Hugo Friedhofer delivers solid music with “Spremte se, spremte, četnici”, unofficial Chetnik anthem, being used as its main motive.
-The main asset of the film is its short running time.
-Although definitely not the accurate depiction of history, it is recommendable to cinephiles interested in curiosities from Hollywood past.
+Viewers unburdened with the complicated history of Yugoslavia, on the other hand, might find Chetniks! to be an unremarkable but solid piece of Classic Hollywood craftsmanship made within the limits of wartime propaganda.
+Louis King, a director specialised in westerns and adventure films, puts a relatively limited budget to good use, with locations and sets that could reasonably pass as Montenegro.
+The script by Jack Andrews and Edward E. Paramore Jr. makes an effective combination of action, pathos, a little romance and occasional comedy.
+Dorn and Sten are solid in their roles, and the same can be said for Basch and Kosleck who play the villains.
+Composer Hugo Friedhofer delivers solid music, with “Spremte se, spremte, četnici”, the unofficial Chetnik anthem, being used as its main motif.

 RATING: 5/10 (++)